catherinee24/Creating-lil-projetcs-with-Js/README.md

 ## Entonces la respuesta es 5.

 ## ``La Sucesión o Algoritmo de Fibonacci se caracteriza por el hecho de que cada número en ella es igual a la suma de los anteriores: 0, 1, 1, 2, 3, 5, 8, 13, 21… ``

+# Practice on your own
+## ¡Feel free to do them if you want to improve even more in programming and if you are a beginner, these exercises will be very helpful!

+# Contributing
+## Contributions are always welcome!
+Open a PR or an issue!

+# Thank you !